 She’s constantly talking and most of the time it’s far off-topic.
 She’ll tell you what she had for lunch, what the weather is like outside and what her plans are for each moment of the day.
 Her updates are not well balanced with her brand’s identity.

 The Radio Announcer

 It’s a one-way conversation with this character.
-He loves to send out tweets, Facebook updates and blog posts, but don’t expect him to respond.
-He’s not out for conversation; he only wants to make sure you get his message!
+She loves to send out tweets, Facebook updates and blog posts, but don’t expect her to respond.
+She’s not out for conversation; she only wants to make sure you get his message!

 The Right Brand Character

 We’ve given you brand characters to avoid, and now, we’ll share the right brand character.
 This character almost always hits the target, delivering the right message, at the right time.
 We call her The Mindful Maven.